thingspin/open62541/doc/index.rst

 ------------

 As an open source project, we invite new contributors to help improve open62541.
 Issue reports, bugfixes and new features are very welcome.
-The following are good starting points for new contributors:
+Note that there are ways to begin contributing without deep knowledge of the OPC UA standard:

 - `Report bugs <https://github.com/open62541/open62541/issues>`_
 - Improve the `documentation <http://open62541.org/doc/current>`_
-- Work on issues marked as `good first issue <https://github.com/open62541/open62541/labels/good%20first%20issue>`_
+- Work on issues marked as `easy hacks <https://github.com/open62541/open62541/labels/easy%20hack>`_